 Said to exist in approximately 1-3% of the population, INFJ’s are somewhat the underdogs in the world of personality types, constituting a smaller than average percentage of people in society.

-Through my years of self-discovery, I’ve found that I am both a HSP (Highly Sensitive Person) and display Empathic abilities.
+Through my years of self-discovery, I’ve found that I am both an HSP (Highly Sensitive Person) and display Empathic abilities.
 I’ve also shared some thoughts on being an Old Soul, having written a novella on the subject last year.
-Keeping all these factors in mind, these are some of the most humbling life lessons I’ve learnt in the past few years, many of them thanks to my INTJ coauthor, best friend and partner Sol.
+Keeping all these factors in mind, these are some of the most humbling life lessons I’ve learned in the past few years, many of them thanks to my INTJ coauthor, best friend, and partner Sol.
 Read on to know the INFJ lessons

 Lesson #1 You want to solve everyone’s problems …